 Step 1: Choose your broker/ crypto exchange

 Some new-age brokers like Robinhood, SoFi, and Etoro allow you to trade or invest in cryptocurrency.
-If you’re an existing user with one of these brokerages, you can use the same interface to invest in cryptocurrencies.
+If you’re an existing user with one of these brokerages, you can use the same interface to invest in cryptocurrencies like bitcoin.
 Alternatively, you can also open an account with a cryptocurrency exchange.

 A cryptocurrency exchange is a platform where buyers and sellers meet to trade cryptocurrencies.
 Exchanges often have relatively low fees.
 They tend to have more complex interfaces with multiple trade types and advanced performance charts.
 It might be a difficult task for a new crypto investor.
 Having an account with crypto exchanges can unlock a range of benefits – the most notable ones being:

 - High liquidity